Eversion (video game)

 Eversion is a platform game by British indie studio Zaratustra Productions for Microsoft Windows.
-It was originally released as freeware in 2008, with a high-definition remake being released on Steam in 2010.
+It was originally released as freeware in 2008, with a high-definition remake being released on Steam and Humble Bundle in 2010.

 Gameplay

 Eversion is a side-scrolling platform game in which the player's flower-like avatar is tasked with collecting gems scattered throughout the stages and reaching the flag that marks the stage's end.
 At specific points, the player may activate an "eversion" ability that changes the state of the stage by removing obstacles and creating platforms, making it a necessary tool for progress.
 The game includes a bare-bones narrative centering on the rescue of a captured princess and initially presents a colorful and whimsical atmosphere.
 However, as use of the eversion ability increases, the visuals become unsettling and nightmarish.
 As such, a note indicating that the game is not "for children or those of a nervous disposition" is posted on the official website and within the game.
-The Steam version includes a new ending and a competitive "time attack" mode.
+The high-definition version includes a new ending and a competitive "time attack" mode.